Donation Receipt / Tax-Deductible Gift Receipt (Australia)

 DGR Organisation Details — The full registered name of the organisation or fund that holds DGR endorsement, its ABN, and its registered address.
 If the DGR endorsement is in the name of a specific fund (for example, a public ancillary fund or a school building fund) rather than the whole organisation, the fund name must be stated on the receipt.
 The donor should be encouraged to verify the organisation's DGR status on the Australian Business Register.

 Donor Details — The full name and address of the donor.
 This allows the donor to match the receipt to their tax records and allows the organisation to maintain a record of its donors for compliance purposes.
-The donor's email address facilitates electronic delivery of receipts.
+The donor's email address supports electronic delivery of receipts.

 Receipt Number and Date — A unique, sequential receipt number and the date on which the gift was received.
 The date of the gift determines the income year in which the donor can claim the deduction.